ohm1991/pdsnd_github/README.md

 28/06/2020

 ### Project Title
-Omar Mawlawi's Bikeshare app
+Omar Mawlawi's Bikeshare app(version 2)

 ### Description
 App uses Python to explore data related to bike share systems for three major US cities: Chicago, New York City, and Washington.
+Descriptive statistics for different times of the year are available for each city.

+App was created as part of the Udacity Programming for Data Science Nanodegree

 ### Files used
 Files used are a python file (bikeshare_2), and a .csv files for the each city (not uploaded to github)